CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 There are several ways to start a new Do-file.

 - File -> New -> Do-file
-- You can enter the command
+- You can enter the command:
 ```
 doedit
 ```